josephtey/AmplifyWorkshop/README.md

     </AmplifyAuthenticator>
     ```

-**5. Open the tab where your application is being previewed.
-You should now see a login screen!**
+5. Open the tab where your application is being previewed.
+You should now see a login screen!

    Follow the instructions to make an account, verify your email, and then login.

    Access the Cognito dashboard in the AWS Console (https://console.aws.amazon.com/console/home), click 'Users and Groups', and you should see the user account you just created!

 **Congrats!
-You have just set up an Authentication service, and connected it to your web application. **
+You have just set up an Authentication service, and connected it to your web application.**

 ## Sending data between Frontend and Backend